What Are Vaginal Yeast Infections?

 Can Vaginal Yeast Infections Be Prevented?

 For most girls, there's no way to prevent yeast infections.
 Girls may feel more comfortable and have less irritation if they wear breathable cotton underwear and loose clothes and avoid vaginal sprays and douches.
-But there's no scientific proof that doing these things prevents yeast infections.
+Wearing cotton underwear may also help prevent yeast infections.
 If your daughter has diabetes, keeping her blood sugar levels under control will help her avoid getting yeast infections.

 If you think your daughter has an infection, call your doctor for advice.
-Don't give her leftover antibiotics or someone else's antibiotics or medicine because they be the wrong choice for your daughter's condition.
-And taking antibiotics when they are not needed can make yeast infections more likely.
+Don't give her leftover antibiotics or someone else's antibiotics or medicine because they be the wrong choice for her condition.
+And taking antibiotics when they are not needed can make a girl more likely to get yeast infections.